 You should also note that this manual is actually one component of a three document system.
-In the past, we had two manuals for each mount - one for the individual mount and another manual for the keypad that applied to all mounts.
-Starting in the summer of 2011, we further divided the mount manuals to allow us to present the GTO Servo Motor Drive System in greater detail.
+A keypad manual applies to all mounts, detailing the keypad's many features and extensively explains its operation.
+The third manual is the GTO Servo Motor Drive System.
 Like the Keypad Manual, the GTO Manual is universal to all mounts that use the Astro-Physics GTO Servo Motor Drive System with the GTOCP3 Servo Control Box.
-This 1600GTO Manual, on the other hand, will cover the 1600GTO's mechanical features and physical operations.
+This 1100GTO, 1100GTO-AE and 1100GTO-AEL manual, on the other hand, will cover the 1100GTO's mechanical features and physical operations.